Hasodikis/ThinkPad-460-OpenCore/README.md

-# THIS REPO WILL NOT BE UPDATED FURTHER.
+# THIS REPO WILL NOT BE FURTHER UPDATED.
 PLEASE GO TO THE NEW REPO AT https://github.com/Hasodikis/Thinkpad-T460-Hackintosh

 # Lenovo ThinkPad T460 Hackintosh MacOS 13 Ventura - OpenCore